-There is a danger that in assisting the Inquiry to scrutinise undercover policing operations, non-state witnesses could incriminate friends and comrades.
+There is a danger that in assisting the Inquiry to scrutinise undercover policing operations, non-state witnesses could give evidence which is used to incriminate their friends and comrades.
 Considering that non-state witnesses are victims of state misconduct and serving a public interest through their participation, this possible consequence is unjustified.
-Understandably, awareness of this